-Students planning to arrive before the official start date should make their own hotel arrangements.
+Students planning to arrive before the official start date should make their own accommodation arrangements.

-There is no cost to you for the hotel, but you must enter your flight information in your Emory College Study Abroad online application no later than November 15, 2017 so the EDUCO staff can reserve your room.
+There is no cost to you for the hotel, but you must enter your flight information in your Emory College Study Abroad online application (Travel Information questionnaire) by November 17, 2019, so the EDUCO staff can reserve your room.